 - The urban forest is an important climate tool to reduce heat, capture stormwater and filter air, but is difficult to grow and maintain in Calgary.
 Currently, only 30 per cent of the canopy is on public land, whereas 70 per cent is on private land.
-Significant investment in tree planting will be required by The City to reach a canopy target of 16 per cent by 2065. - Competition for space between development, roads and utility right-of-ways, parks and other needs reduces the availability of lands for tree canopy. - Smaller parks present challenges for stormwater capture as there is limited space to accommodate green stormwater infrastructure and provide for the recreational needs of users. - Supporting and investing in naturalization is important for operational efficiency and climate adaptation.
+Investment in tree planting will be required to reach a citywide canopy target of 16 per cent by the end of 2060. - Competition for space between development, roads and utility right-of-ways, parks and other needs reduces the availability of lands for tree canopy. - Smaller parks have limited space to accommodate recreational needs while also supporting stormwater management. - Supporting and investing in naturalization is important for operational efficiency and climate adaptation.
 Our BiodiverCity outlines a target of restoring 20 per cent (832 hectares) of Calgary's open space by 2025.
-To date, just over half (53 per cent) this target has been reached primarily due to lack of dedicated funding for naturalization. - As climate change hazards become more frequent and intense, natural areas are at risk of significant damage.
-Shifting seasons, drought and higher average temperatures threaten the health and well-being of vegetation and some parks programming.
-Park landscaping and design needs to plan for and incorporate adaptation measures to address these future challenges.
+To date, just over half (53 per cent) of this target has been reached. - As climate change impacts become more frequent and intense, natural areas are at risk of significant damage.
+Shifting seasons, drought and higher average temperatures threaten the health and wellbeing of vegetation and some parks programming.
+Park landscaping and design needs to plan for and incorporate adaptation measures to address these challenges.